tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 After some teasing on his Instagram Stories, Sinister confirmed the speculations as well.
 On Wednesday, June 5th 2024, he shared a [farewell post][sinister-farewell-insta] of his own.
 Shortly after that, referee Seweryn also confirmed his departure on his Instagram story.

 On June 6th [Boro](@/w/boro.md) added a set of stories on Instagram, titled "PTW Last Dance".
 It contained mostly photos of various moments in PTW he was part of, but also several photos with "the greens" (an insider term for wrestlers from [MZW](@/o/mzw.md) like himself), some of whom already quit PTW.
-The final image in this set was just a black background with text saying "Merci et au revoir" (Thank you and goodbye), strongly implying that he left PTW as well.
+The final image in this set was just a black background with text saying "Merci et au revoir" (Thank you and goodbye), strongly implying that he left as well.

+Michał "Mutant" Świątkowski, an inactive PTW wrestler who got shelved just after his return at Gold Rush, seemingly confirmed his exit through Instagram stories.
+He posted a poll, asking fans whether he should continue wrestling in a "new" place, or return to an "old" place, with [PpW](@/o/ppw.md) marked as "new", and [KPW](@/o/kpw.md) as "old".

+On June 8th, Legia Łysych, a tag team consisting of [Marco Hammers](@/w/marco-hammers.md) and [Olgierd](@/w/olgierd.md), who never announced leaving PTW, made their surprise debut for [PpW](@/o/ppw.md) at [Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md).
+For the latter it was also a return home - he is a PpW original known previously as Hades.
+They answered an open challenge laid out by Pure Gold ([Gabriel Queen](@/w/gabriel-queen.md) and [Vic Golden](@/w/vic-golden.md)).
+This was the culmination of a storyline started back in PTW, where the two teams joined forces to prevent PAKA from becoming the inaugural Tag Team Champions.
+That plan failed, and the two teams feuded bitterly over it.

 #### Silence and confusion